al-jimenez/g/README.md

 # g()
-g is a Bash function - g is a functional alias for git (i.e.: 'g status' = 'git status') and a processor with option switches for shortcuts of my most commonly used git commands.
+g is a Bash function - g g is a shortcut for git (i.e.: 'g status' = 'git status') and a preprocessor with option switches for my most commonly used git commands

 ## Use
 Use this and customize it with your most used git commands.